Elliot Richardson: Personal life

+Richardson was elected a Fellow of the American Academy of Arts and Sciences in 1958.
+Richardson was also an active Freemason as a member of the Grand Lodge of Ancient Free and Accepted Masons of the Commonwealth of Massachusetts and a 33rd Degree Freemason in the Scottish Rite Northern Masonic Jurisdiction.
+In 1980, Richardson received an honorary degree from Bates College.
+In 1983, Richardson was admitted as an honorary member of the Massachusetts Society of the Cincinnati.

 Author

 Richardson was the author of two books.
 The Creative Balance: Government, Politics, and the Individual in America's Third Century was published by Holt, Rinehart and Winston in 1976.
 Reflections of a Radical Moderate was published by Westview Press in 1996.
-Reflections expresses his outlook:I am a moderate – a radical moderate.
+Reflections expresses his outlook:

+I am a moderate – a radical moderate.
 I believe profoundly in the ultimate value of human dignity and equality.
 I therefore believe as well in such essential contributions to these ends as fairness, tolerance, and mutual respect.
 In seeking to be fair, tolerant, and respectful I need to call upon all the empathy, understanding, rationality, skepticism, balance, and objectivity I can muster.

+In the same book, Richardson decries "excessive government legislation", but also notes that the government is necessary to tackle serious issues.

+In 1972, Richardson was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.
+In 1974 Richardson gave the commencement address at Rose-Hulman Institute of Technology and received an honorary Doctors of Law.

+Death and legacy

+Richardson's wife, Anne, died on July 26, 1999.
+On December 29, 1999, Richardson was admitted to Massachusetts General Hospital while visiting family in Boston, and died two days later of a cerebral hemorrhage at the age of 79.

+President Bill Clinton issued a public statement hailing Richardson as "an unparalleled public servant" and "a man of uncommon integrity, who put the nation's interests first even when the personal cost was very high."
+The Associated Press wrote that Mr. Richardson was "a man of immaculate attire and rare distinction, a flexible George Apley with wit ... a relentless achiever with a dazzling variety of government experience, a man of elegance and charm with spectacular mental powers, a prince of the Eastern Establishment."

-Popular culture
+In popular culture

 An image of Richardson taken by photographer Garry Winogrand is featured on the cover art of rock band Interpol's 2018 album Marauder.
 Singer and guitarist Paul Banks referred to him as a hero, who "refused to be bullied into going against his personal principles".

+Online menswear commentator Derek Guy uses an illustration of Richardson as his avatar, and has said that "he was one of the best-dressed men in American politics, ever."